pmservice/workshop/DATASPHERE.md

 0. Install the Cloud Foundry CLI using this [link](https://github.com/cloudfoundry/cli#downloads).

-1. Follow up Style Transfer [application instruction](https://github.com/pmservice/style-transfer/blob/master/README.md) to clone and deploy python web app to your Cloud account.
+1. Follow up Style Transfer [deployment instruction](https://github.com/pmservice/style-transfer/blob/master/README.md) to clone and deploy python web app to your Cloud account.

 2. You are all set - run the app by clicking `Visit App URL`.